Meet Our Team

 Meet Our Management

-SUE WAGNER, Senior Associate and Sustainability Manager, performs technical research, materials review, and ingredient evaluations for NOP compliance.
-Sue also assists clients with applications for third-party material review programs (e.g., OMRI, CDFA Organic Input Materials Program and the Washington State Department of Agriculture), and the development of Input Compliance Plans.
+SUE WAGNER, Vice President of Administration, has 15 years of experience in the organic sector.
+Sue routinely performs technical research, materials review, and ingredient evaluations for NOP compliance.
+She also assists clients with applications for third-party material review programs (e.g., OMRI, CDFA Organic Input Materials Program and the Washington State Department of Agriculture), and the development of Input Compliance Plans.
 Additionally, she participates in the preparation of petitions to the National Organic Standards Board for the addition or removal of materials from the National List.
-Prior to joining W&A, she held a variety of managerial positions in an environmental laboratory for over 16 years.
+Prior to joining W&A, she held a variety of managerial positions in an environmental laboratory specializing in wastewater, groundwater, drinking water and soil analyses.

 Meet Some of Our Associates

-SANDY MAYS, Senior Associate, has more than 20 years of experience in organic production and marketing.
+SANDY MAYS has more than 20 years of experience in organic production and marketing.
 Sandy works with businesses across the country to oversee the organic certification of products, source organic ingredients, and develop organic system plans including pest control programs.
 Prior to joining W&A, Sandy worked for ten years in the creative department of Young & Rubicam, one of the world’s largest advertising companies.